 Ministry of Foreign Affairs, Czech Republic

 April – October 2019

 The aim of the program is to support the institutional capacity and development of legal framework in partner countries thru sharing transformation experience of the Czech Republic.
 Focus is on thematic areas consistent with the priorities of partner countries as reflected in the respective development cooperation programs.lessmore

-The evaluation approach is compliant with Czech and international criteria and professional norms and standards.
-It is performed in accordance with the internationally recognized OECD/DAC criteria with emphasis on recommendations related to systems and processes, including systemic recommendations related to implementation of evaluations.
+The evaluation approach was compliant with Czech and international criteria and professional norms and standards. is the evaluation was performed in accordance with the internationally recognized OECD/DAC criteria with emphasis on recommendations related to systems and processes, including systemic recommendations related to implementation of evaluations.
 Cross-cutting principles of the Czech Republic Development Cooperation (Good governance, Environment and sustainable development, Human rights and Gender equity.